gaelfortin/phosphogo/README.md

 phosphogoApp()
 ```

-You can find demonstration files in the [GitHub repository](https://github.com/gaelfortin/phosphogo) of phosphogo.
+You can find demonstration files in the [data folder of the project](https://github.com/gaelfortin/phosphogo/data).

 ### __Command-line version of phosphogo__